THE VICKERS VALETTA

 Design of the DH100 had begun as early as 1942 and the prototype made its first flight on 20th.September 1943.
 However the first Vampires did not reach the Squadrons until early Summer 1946.
 The Vampire F3 was a longer range version with a re-designed tail unit and on the 14th.July 1949 six of these belonging to No.54 Squadron were the first ever jet aircraft to fly across the Atlantic under their own power.
 The Goblin engine which emitted a most distinctive note powered these aircraft to around 550 mph.

-It must be said that this small aeroplane of rather basic but unusual design is remembered with great affection by the pilots of those days.
+It is said that this small aeroplane of rather basic but unusual design is remembered with great affection by the pilots of those days.

 The Vulcan design began in 1947 when a nuclear bomber was required to meet the percieved threat of the Soviet Union.
 Roy Chadwick first produced a true flying wing design, but this evolved into the familiar Vulcan layout.
 The first B1 was delivered in 1956 and those aircraft provided the mainstay of our deterrent force, until improvements in the enemy defences made it less able to penetrate deeply into Soviet territory.